 - The tenant has engaged in illegal activity in the rental suite that has caused or is likely to cause damage to the landlord’s property or adversely affect the quiet enjoyment, security, safety or physical well-being of other occupants

-- The tenant has endangered another occupant or landlord
+- The tenant has endangered another occupant or the landlord

 - The tenant has caused significant damage to the rental unit and does not repair the damage within a reasonable time